 Hey, all!
 Just finished unpacking all of my altar stuff so I put together something quick.
 Since this is the first real altar I’ve set up, I dont really have a lot of stuff for it (besides candles, obviously.
 I’ve got lots of those).
 Ive been visiting goodwill regularly to try to find anything I can use.
 I’ll keep you all posted on the evolution of my altar!

-Anonymous asked: "Everything has a price" anon here... this person was basically telling me that if I did a working to call something very good to me, and I succeeded, then either I would lose something equally good, or have something equally bad happen.
+Anonymous said: "Everything has a price" anon here... this person was basically telling me that if I did a working to call something very good to me, and I succeeded, then either I would lose something equally good, or have something equally bad happen.
 I was always careful never to call something negative to myself or anyone, and never to manipulate a person.
 But she says if I gain something (love, opportunity, money, healing, what have you), in order to preserve balance something must be lost.

 Think of it as cashing in your good deeds.
 I’m sure there are times when you gave love to someone or helped someone out with something.
 Every day you’re doing things that put your energy out into the world without even realizing it.
 So, you’re receiving energy without realizing it too.